andrewcooke/pytyp/doc-src/pytyp.spec.abcs.rst

 Type Specifications (pytyp.spec.abcs)
 =====================================

-The classes defined in this module let you describe the `type` of data in more detail than normal.
+The classes defined in this module let you describe the `type` of data in detail.
 For example, ``Seq(Opt(int))`` is a sequence of optional integers like ``[1,2,None,3]``.
 What you do with that information is up to you — pytyp includes some utilities, but you can also build your own.

 To help you use these descriptions they support the following features (based on `Python's ABCs <http://docs.python.org/py3k/library/abc.html>`_):